dirkkelly/curriculum-intro/week3_brain_refresh/README.md

 singers = []
 ```

-* Loop over each song artist name and print what you think of them.
+* Loop over each song artist name and using `if statements`, print what you think of them.
 For example,

 ```
 Paramore was the best concert ever.